BigRoy/nodex/README.md

 - +, -, /, *, ^ for addition, subtraction, division, multiplication and power.
 - ==, !=, >, >=, <, <= that will result in a 'condition' node.

-The core concept of the Nodex is that each node in the graph can have multiple inputs, but has a single important output.
-This way the algorithm can be written as a single line of chained commands.
+Yet there's no boundary on what arguments one of the Nodex' inherited methods have so those could also include easing the workflow for much more complex operations than those already provided.

-Yet there's no boundary on what arguments one of the Nodex' staticmethods have so those could also include easing the workflow for much more complex operations than those already provided.
+That's why you'll also see (among others) **dot-product** and **cross-product** implementations work when dealing with Vectors.

 ## Features